 The stadium can be visited on most days and welcome kids: special kids tours are available in Dutch only but they include playtime on the pitch.
 A perfect and fun opportunity for cultural immersion through play!

-Amsterdam marionette theatre
+Go to the Amsterdam marionette theatre

 I am closing this list with an old fashioned attraction that I believe will charm kids and adults alike: the old marionette theatre.

-Performances are usually in Dutch but because of the nature of the show can be enjoyed also by non Dutch speakers, which I believe makes for a fantastic cultural experience for children and adults alike.
+Performances are usually in Dutch but because of the nature of the show can be enjoyed also by non-Dutch speakers

-- One day Amsterdam itinerary for the time poor
+- One day Amsterdam itinerary

 I hope you enjoyed this selection of the best things to do in Amsterdam with kids.
 Safe family travels!